Life isn’t fair.

-As bad as it this sounds it isn’t always the worst part of the experience for injury victims and their loved ones.
+As bad as this sounds, it isn’t always the worst part of the experience for injury victims and their loved ones.
 That distinction is reserved for interacting with the insurance companies who go out of their way to limit payments, make the injured feel guilty, and avoid doing the right thing.

-The bad news: fighting the battle with the insurance company can lead to an injury victim being hurt a second time.
+The bad news: Fighting the battle with the insurance company can lead to an injury victim being hurt a second time.

 Don’t Skip Seeing A Doctor

-In the event you pursue a personal injury claim it will be crucial to have a record of your injuries and your medical treatment.
+In the event you pursue a personal injury claim, it will be crucial to have a record of your injuries and your medical treatment.
 Worried about the cost or don’t have health insurance?
-Some doctors will work with injury victims to defer payment until a settlement is reached in the personal injury case.
+Some doctors will work with injury victims to defer payment until a settlement is reached in a personal injury case.
 If you live in a no-fault insurance state, your auto insurance will provide some medical coverage after your accident.

 Don’t Trust The Insurance Company Or Its Employees

 Not everyone who works for the insurance company is a bad person.
 The insurance adjuster who reaches out to you may sincerely want you to get better and recover from your injury.
-The problem is that when push comes to shove their loyalty will lie with their employer’s bottom line, not yours.
+The problem is that when push comes to shove, their loyalty will lie with their employer’s bottom line, not yours.